ibmsoe/snap-ml-doc/README.md

 To build the ducumentation you need to run

 ```
-    $ mkdir build
     $ sphinx-build -b html source build
 ```

 To see the display the generated documentation point your browser to *build/index.html*.

-**Note** that Sphinx needs to run the code in order to auto-generate the code documentation.
+**Note:** Sphinx needs to run the code in order to auto-generate the code documentation.
 Therefore make sure that all git submodules are loaded and libglm is compiled.

 To load the submodules use